 \section{Effective Ear Grafts}

-In this section, we define the concept of effective ear grafts for bipartite grafts with an ordered bipartition and then show some basic properties of them.
+In this section, we define the concept of effective ear grafts for bipartite grafts with an ordered bipartition and then present some of their basic properties.
 In the next section, critical quasicombs are characterized as grafts that are constructed from effective ear grafts.
-That is, effective ear grafts are an analogue of ears with an odd number of edges (Theorem~\ref{thm:lovasz}), or ear grafts with vertices in $T$ except for bonds (Theorem~\ref{thm:lovaszgraft}).
+That is, effective ear grafts are a bipartite graft analogue of round ears with an odd number of edges that appear in Theorem~\ref{thm:lovasz}, and they also serve as a graft analogue of ear grafts that appear in Theorem~\ref{thm:lovaszgraft}.